 "It's an antidote for Amortentia," Bill asserted.
 "That's a type of love potion."

-"Because we're certain that Mum brewed up a batch last week, and we can't be sure that she didn't already slip some into your soup."
+"Because we're certain that Mum brewed up a batch last week, and we don't know if she's spiked your soup."

 Harry scowled.
 "You think your Mum wants me to fall in love…with her?"

 "No!"
 Bill nearly shouted.
 "With Ginny, you berk.
 Now will you just drink it?"

 "This is ridiculous," Harry muttered, shaking his head.
 "You expect me to believe that Fleur did something that caused your Mum and Hermione to…get so that they have to…oh, Merlin, so that means that right now your Mum and Dad are…?"